thomasWeise/aitoa/book/structure/searchSpace/README.md

 For our `demo` JSSP instance with&nbsp;$\jsspJobs=4$ jobs and&nbsp;$\jsspMachines=5$ machines, we already have about 12&nbsp;billion different points in the search space and 7&nbsp;million possible, non-wasteful candidate solutions.
 From the table we also see that there is some redundancy in our mapping, $\repMap$&nbsp;here is not [injective](http://en.wikipedia.org/wiki/Injective_function):
 If we would exchange the first three numbers in the example string in [@fig:jssp_mapping_demo], we would obtain the same Gantt chart, as jobs&nbsp;0, 1, and&nbsp;2 start at different machines.

-Actually, in practice we should avoid redundancy in the search space, as it will slow down our algorithm&nbsp;[@KW2002OTUOREIMBES].
+In practice we should avoid redundancy in the search space, as it will slow down our algorithm&nbsp;[@KW2002OTUOREIMBES].
-However, here we will stick with our proposed mapping because it is very simple and allows me to relatively easily introduce and discuss many different approaches, algorithms, and sub-algorithms.[^betterMapping]
+However, here we will stick with our proposed mapping because it is very simple, it solves the problem of feasibility of candidate solutions, and it allows me to relatively easily introduce and discuss many different approaches, algorithms, and sub-algorithms.

-[^betterMapping]: Of course, we could represent a solution as&nbsp;$\jsspMachines$ separate arrays, each with a permutation of the&nbsp;$\jsspJobs$ job-ids.
-This would render the following discussions and algorithms a little bit more complicated, while the goal of the book is to be readable and easy to understand.